GUNACHAND-09/COIT20252---Business-Process-Management/README.md

 environmental aspects that affect the way the process is executed.

-I selected this article because it makes clear the difference between identifying a process problem and describing
+I selected this article because it makes clear the difference between identifying a process problem and describing the reason for that problem.
+It taught me that an analyst isn't supposed to analyse data without considering the context of the events.
+It is critical to have an awareness of the business context before making recommendations for processes.
+This is pertinent to BPM since process redesign should solve the true problem and not the apparent problem.
+So, the article validates my learning of context aware process analysis and root cause thinking.

 ## References